davedoesdev/heddle/README.md

 There are no shutdown scripts - use `poweroff` or `reboot`.
 Software should be resilient to sudden failure so I've made that the normal operation. `fsck` is run on every boot.

+Alternatively, run `boot_heddle.sh` to run the image in KVM first.
+You'll get a login prompt and two virtual terminals like when booting on real hardware.

+If you want to use a script to customise the image, see [Run-time customisation](#runtimecustomisation).

 ## Release builds

 From time-to-time release branches will be forked from `master` and named `v0.0.1`, `v0.0.2` etc.